-The relationships formed, through this collection of responses, vary in length and connection but share a common thread between them.
-Each of the chaplains is attempting to develop a personal bond with each person.
-Whether patient, coworker, medical professional, or family member, the chaplain is credited with enough trust to build a relationship with the patient.
-This is an advantage afforded to the chaplain, but not always to others in the hospital environment (Lyndes, Fitchett, Thomason, Berlinger, & Jacobs, 2008).
+The relationships formed, through this collection of responses, vary in length and connection, but share a common thread.
+Each chaplain attempts to develop a personal bond with each person.
+Whether patient, coworker, medical professional, or family member, others credit the chaplain with enough trust to build relationships.
+This advantage, afforded to the chaplain, is not always available to others in the hospital environment (Lyndes, Fitchett, Thomason, Berlinger, & Jacobs, 2008).
+First, hospital chaplains have entrée to all areas of the hospital, which provides them with the means to develop these workplace relationships across all hospital departments.
+Second, people perceive chaplains as possessing the ability to “stop and talk” as part of their daily responsibilities; effective listening skills enhance these informal conversations.

-Chaplain Todd’s explanation of simply talking with the staff about a topic of pop culture (Tom Selleck) becomes a shining example of building relationships in the smallest of moments.
-Even though they are at work, these individuals are able to connect with their peers without task-related topics.
-They can simply have good regular conversations that allow for an implied investment into those with whom they interact.
-Staff members will remember those moments when they are working on a task and feel connected to that person due to the interpersonal bond created during the interaction.
-This means that even during moments when the conversation is purely social, a chaplain’s ability to connect allows for bonds to be made with the other person.
+Chaplain Todd’s explanation of simply talking with the staff about a topic of pop culture (Tom Selleck) becomes a shining example of building relationships in the smallest moments.
+Even though they are at work, these individuals connect as peers without task-related topics.
+Their conversations allow for an implied investment into the lives of those with whom they interact.
+Staff members remember those moments when they are working on a task and feel connected to that person due to the interpersonal bond created during the interaction.
+Even during moments when the conversation is purely social, a chaplain’s ability to connect allows mutually beneficial bonds to form.

-In regards to chaplains as liaisons, these individuals are using their accommodations made to develop or strengthen their personal bonds.
-Although the responses differ in topic, the common thread among them is the ability to develop and maintain a good relationship with different people in the organization.
-Chaplains, as a part of their job responsibilities, make the “rounds” on patients.
-This means that they are regularly checking on patients and seeing about their needs.
-However, they also do this with coworkers, especially those who are specifically experiencing issues.
-This could be seen with the chaplain who followed up to check on the maintenance person who was dealing with grief and loss.
-Although the chaplain is there to provide spiritual care to those in the environment, the addition of more check-ins and the maintenance person bringing pictures and wanting to talk to the chaplain is the result of an investment into maintaining relationship.
-It can also be said that the language used for this type of person in the hospital is different from the language that would be used for a medical professional or administrator.
+Chaplains, as part of their job responsibilities, make the “rounds” on patients.
+They regularly check on patients and inquire about their needs.
+Although the chaplain offers spiritual care to those in the hospital, investing in individuals builds and maintains interpersonal relationships.
+Language choices allow hospital chaplains to create convergence and minimize the distance between themselves and others they encounter each day.
+They achieve convergence by engaging in accommodation (Giles, Coupland, & Coupland, 1991) and person-centered communication (Applegate, 1980).